 People’s brains shrink or atrophy at higher levels than other people their age.
 Or they develop biological markers of the disease like amyloid.
 A part of the hallmark amyloid plaques.
 Or tau tangle formation that we observe in the brains of Alzheimer’s patients at death.

-Can High Blood Pressure Cause Memory Loss and Confusion?
+Does High Blood Pressure Cause Memory Loss and Confusion?

 Untreated high blood pressure can cause memory problems and affect problem-solving abilities.